MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeploymentTypeDependency.md

 ## DESCRIPTION

 The **Add-CMDeploymentTypeDependency** adds a deployment type as a dependency to a dependency group.
-Required input is a deployment type object from Get-CMDeploymentType and a dependency group from [Get|New]-CMDeploymentTypeDependencyGroup.
+Required input is a deployment type object from [Get-CMDeploymentType](./Get-CMDeploymentType.md) and a dependency group from [Get-CMDeploymentTypeDependencyGroup](./Get-CMDeploymentTypeDependencyGroup.md) and [New-CMDeploymentTypeDependencyGroup](./New-CMDeploymentTypeDependencyGroup.md).

 ## EXAMPLES